Short Term Health Insurance / Temporary Health Insurance and ObamaCare

 Should I Get Temporary Health Insurance

 Whether or not temporary health insurance makes sense for you depends on your intentions and specific situation.
-If you have read and understand the information on this page, you should have a good idea as to whether short term coverage makes sense for you.
+If you have read and understood the information on this page, you should have a good idea as to whether short term coverage makes sense for you.

 Understanding Short Term Health Insurance